 - Athena is cloud-based and can remain up-and-running through a cellular modem and a wide-area network (WAN) network even when the power or the Internet goes down

-Are there incentives for building energy storage projects that could include a microgrid?
+Are there incentives for building energy storage projects that could include a solar microgrid?

 Incentives are available on a regional basis for energy storage projects.
 For example: